-The “Banner Logo” which is displayed on the sign page and access panel.
+The “Banner Logo” which is displayed on the sign-in page and access panel.

 The “Sign In Page Illustration” displayed on the sign in page to the left of the login form.

-The “Sign In Page background color” visible when there is no sign in page illustration present or for low bandwidth connections.
+The “Sign In Page background colour” visible when there is no sign in page illustration present or for low bandwidth connections.